(561) 270-0913

 Tylenol is an over-the-counter medicine used to ease pain and fever symptoms.
 Women can suffer from pain symptoms during pregnancy, including back pain, abdominal pain, and cramps.

-Tylenol has been considered to be the safest option for pain relief during pregnancy, so much so that up to 65% of pregnant females use Tylenol during their pregnancy.
+Tylenol has been considered to be the safest option for pain relief during pregnancy, so much so that up to 65% of women use Tylenol during their pregnancy.
 The use of Tylenol has to do with how it can relieve pain and the belief it has no connection to miscarriages or congenital disabilities.

 The Relationship Between Tylenol and the Development of Autism and Other Neurodevelopmental Disorders

-Criticism of Tylenol use during pregnancy intensified when multiple medical experts penned a consensus statement in 2021 published in Nature Reviews Endocrinology that warned pregnant mothers of the spiked rates of autism spectrum disorder in children with mothers that used acetaminophen.
+Criticism of Tylenol use during pregnancy intensified when multiple medical experts penned a consensus statement in 2021 published in Nature Reviews Endocrinology that warned pregnant mothers of the spiked rates of autism spectrum disorder in children with mothers who used acetaminophen.

-Their research study states, “increasing experimental and epidemiological research suggests that prenatal exposure to APAP (Acetaminophen) might alter fetal development, which could increase the risks of some neurodevelopmental, reproductive and urogenital disorders.”
-Manufacturers of Tylenol and generic acetaminophen are coming under fire for failing to warn parents of the risk of neurodevelopmental disorders presented by the use of the medicine during pregnancy.
+Their research study states, “Increasing experimental and epidemiological research suggests that prenatal exposure to APAP (Acetaminophen) might alter fetal development, which could increase the risks of some neurodevelopmental, reproductive, and urogenital disorders.”

 Product Liability Claims With Tylenol Manufacturers for Failure to Warn

 Product liability claims are those levied against manufacturers, designs, sellers, and distributors to hold them responsible for defective or dangerous products.
-These parties make a product with a defective design, send out a product with manufacturing defects, or failed to warn consumers of potential adverse effects of using the product.
-Victims of Tylenol and acetaminophen causing autism and other neurodevelopmental disorders can file product liability claims against the makers and sellers of these products for failing to warn of this possibility.
+These parties make a product with defective design manufacturing defects or without warning consumers of potential adverse effects of using the product.

-Manufacturers and sellers of Tylenol have promoted their product as a safe over-the-counter pain reliever for pregnant women, despite the strong causal link to children developing autism spectrum disorder.
+Manufacturers and sellers of Tylenol have promoted their product as a safe over-the-counter pain reliever for pregnant women despite the strong causal link to children developing autism spectrum disorder.
 They have yet to address these concerns publicly or adjust their marketing to warn the public of possible neurological damage to babies in utero.

 What are Neurodevelopmental Disorders?

 Neurodevelopmental disorders are those that affect the functioning of the brain.
 Although they can be mild and not have a large effect on a person’s daily life, the disorders can also be severe and cause catastrophic impairment that requires long-term care.
-These disorders, such as autism, ADHD, and schizophrenia, affect how the brain functions and alter neurological development.

 The following are some of the ways a neurodevelopmental disorder can affect someone: